Use the Push API

 If you have a good reason for setting your own

-orderingId values, proceed with caution (see Understanding the orderingId Parameter).
+orderingId values, proceed with caution (see About the orderingId Parameter).

 Prioritize Batch Operations